Gateway to Greatness

 “I learned how to develop and demonstrate key global skills such as cultural consciousness, initiative, service-orientedness, and teamwork,” says Barry, who plans to pursue either an MBA or an advanced degree in public health.
 “Further, I learned to apply research, consulting, and innovation techniques to real-world client briefs, which allowed me to provide valuable business solutions.”

-Hannah Jackson ’21 ’22MBA got up to speed quickly at dasFlow, an innovative Orlando startup that specializes in eco-friendly athletic wear.
+Hannah Jackson ’21 ’22MBA got up to speed quickly at dasFlow, an innovative Orlando startup specializing in eco-friendly athletic wear.
 The social entrepreneurship major’s ideas for promotional strategies had caught the attention of the company founder during a Rollins capstone class.
-As an intern, revamping the website and performing market research for the growing business provided a leg up for Jackson’s long-term career pursuit of advancing social responsibility as a corporate leader.
+As an intern, revamping the website and performing market research provided a leg up for Jackson’s career pursuit of advancing social responsibility as a corporate leader.

 “My internship helped me gain real-world experience learning how sustainable businesses function and make decisions to keep their corporate social responsibility as a priority,” says Jackson.
 “As a social entrepreneurship major, I’ve learned about numerous case studies of organizations and companies that have a social or environmental focus, but being able to actually work for one has allowed me to better understand why certain products are chosen and how best to market certain products, choose your target audience, and drive sales.”

-EJ Broker ’22 loves teaching others about chemistry and helping them overcome the complexities and stigmas that are so often associated with the subject, so an internship with the Association of Public and Land-grant Universities (APLU) was a perfect match.
-The chemistry and Spanish double major took charge of an extensive literature review to track progress in reforming chemistry education, working toward a National Science Foundation (NSF) proposal to encourage funding reforms.
+EJ Broker ’22 loves teaching others about chemistry and helping them overcome the stigmas often associated with the subject, so an internship with the Association of Public and Land-grant Universities was a perfect match.
+The chemistry and Spanish double major took charge of an extensive literature review to track progress in chemistry education, working toward a National Science Foundation proposal to encourage funding reforms.